rovelazqu/interdisciplineaslanguage/README.md

 2.- PAPER CODE – STM / Structural Topic Model
 Estimation followed the procedures described and presented by  Roberts ME, Stewart BM, Tingley D. stm: An R Package for Structural Topic
 Models.
 Journal of Statistical Software.
-2019;91:1–40. doi:10.18637/jss.v091.i02.
+2019;91:1–40. https://doi:10.18637/jss.v091.i02

 Data Availability:
 The following code reproduces the STM (Structural Topic Model) results.
 The dataset is publicly available on the GitHub repository of the paper and consists of four tables, each representing the corpus for a specific period.

-**
-Note: The data has been edited to ensure anonymity and to comply with the data use requirements of data providers (SciSciNet and OpenAlex).**
+**Note: The data has been edited to ensure anonymity and to comply with the data use requirements of data providers (SciSciNet and OpenAlex).**

 # Acknowledgments